 Gijo Paul George

-The exterior of the house is finished in an austere palette of white cement render contrasted against the rough grey finish of the window frames and louvres.
+The exterior of the house is finished in an austere palette of smooth white cement render contrasted against natural silver travertine and the rough grey finish of the window frames and louvres.
 The louvres afford necessary privacy to the stepped entrance foyer and the roof garden.
 The louvres also soften the contextual impact of the crisp white massing.